voxel51/fiftyone/examples/uniqueness/README.md

 ```

 And the GUI will only show these samples now.
 We can, of course access the
-file-paths and other information about these samples programmatically so you
+filepaths and other information about these samples programmatically so you can
-can act on the findings.
+act on the findings.
 But, let's do that at the end of Part 2 below!

 ## Part 2: Finding unique samples